Skip to Main Content

 Where the North Coast's Boutique Wave Settles

 Cabarete's boutique strip has matured considerably over the past decade.
 Where it once offered only backpacker guesthouses and mid-market beachfront rooms, it now accommodates a tier of properties that compete less on price and more on spatial quality, materiality, and proximity to the water.
 Natura Cabana occupies that upper-boutique bracket.
-The hotel sits in a peer set that includes a handful of small independent properties along this stretch of coast, not the large international flagships like The Ocean Club, a Luxury Collection Resort, Costa Norte, which operates at a different scale and price architecture altogether.
+The hotel sits in a comparable set that includes a handful of small independent properties along this stretch of coast, not the large international flagships like The Ocean Club, a Luxury Collection Resort, Costa Norte, which operates at a different scale and price architecture altogether.

 Design Language and Physical Character